The Szántódpuszta Majorság welcomes all visitors!

-Szántódpuszta belongs to Szántód, which was depopulated during the turkish occupation.
+Szántódpuszta belongs to Szántód, which was depopulated during the turkish invasion.
 The place also offers many opportunities for those, who are interested in cultural monuments.
-For the families have been built a nursing room, a family washroom, and the children will have an ideal experience with a playground and other outdoor activities.
+For the visiting families needs, we have built a nursing room, and a familiy washroom, besides children can also have a great experience, because of the playground, and other outdoor activities.
 The interactive exhibitions are interesting for all ages.
 Horse riding services and hiking trails are also available in the surroundings of the manor for those who want to spend their time actively.
 The manor is an ideal location for school groups and group activities.
-Pilgrims can visit the St. Christopher’s Chapel and the historical exhibition, which also presents the sacred aspects of the manor and its relations with the Benedictine Abbey of Tihany.
+Pilgrims can visit the St. Christophers Chapel, and in addition a historical exhibition, which presents the sacred aspects of the manor, and tell’s us it’s relations with the Benedictine Abbey of Tihany.
 Festivals, events and themed days are also organized here.

 With the help of exhibitions you can get a glimpse to the secrets of 19th-century life as if you had travelled back in time.
 Be part of manor’s everyday life and its events!

 It’s one of the oldest building in the puszta (it’s like prairie/flat or slightly hilly area), which was already found on the map from the end of 18th century.

 The small castle

 The most prominent of the residential buildings in Szántódpuszta is the manor house, a mansion, that earlier the servants called castle – The small castle is located at the entrance of the manor.